 Regardless of your religious views, it’s nice to visit churches in new cities you visit, especially when you’re in this part of Europe.
 The Netherlands is known for its gothic-style churches that carries with it a sense of grandness and a touch of interesting darkness that makes them a sight to behold.

-The church towers right in the middle of the city that offers an oasis of tranquillity.
+The church towers right in the middle of the city that offers an oasis of tranquility.
 Take a step inside and marvel in the beautiful interiors that will take your breath away.
 If you can, say a little prayer.
 Who knows?
 Saint Catherine may just grant the deepest desires of your heart.

 Get into the Art Scene at the Van Abbe Museum